Harry Pell: Colchester United

 On 10 May 2018, Pell completed a transfer to Colchester United for an undisclosed six-figure fee on a three-year contract.
 He made his competitive debut on 4 August, playing the full 90-minutes of a 0–0 draw with Notts County.
 On 1 September, he scored his first goal for Colchester against his former club Cheltenham from the penalty spot in a 3–1 win for the U's.

 Pell was named club captain on 4 September 2020 ahead of the 2020–21 season, following Luke Prosser's summer departure.

 After three years with Colchester, Pell left the Essex club at the end of his contract in May 2021.
 He made 89 appearances and scored 13 goals for the U's.

 Accrington Stanley

 League One side Accrington Stanley announced the signing of Pell on a three-year contract on 14 May 2021, the same day as his release from Colchester was announced.

 AFC Wimbledon return

 On 24 August 2022, Pell returned to former club AFC Wimbledon for an undisclosed fee on a two-year contract.

+The club announced Pell's departure at the end of the 2023–24 season.

+Return to Cheltenham

+Pell rejoined former club Cheltenham Town for the 2024/25 season and was named club captain for the season.
+However Pell ruptured his anterior cruciate ligament which resulted in him being ruled him out for the majority of the season.